Burn Treatment in Grand Rapids & Wyoming, MI

 This type of burn affects both the epidermis and the dermis, the skin’s second layer.
 The burned area turns pink or red, is very moist, and develops blisters.
 These may heal on their own if the burn is not too deep.
 However, if they are deeper, the skin is likely to reopen.
 Skin grafting may be necessary.

 This burn reaches down to the fat layer, beneath the dermis.
 Burned areas may be black, brown, or white.
 The skin may look leathery.
 These burns may not be painful, as they can destroy the nerves in the skin.
-While very small third-degree burns may heal on their own, the process will take a very long time.
-Any third-degree burn larger than a fifty-cent piece must be grafted or it will not heal.
+While very small third-degree burns may heal on their own, the process can take many months.
+Any third-degree burn larger than a fifty-cent piece must be grafted, or it will not heal.

 These are solid pieces of skin that are attached over the burn with staples or stitches.
 They are used to cover smaller burned areas, such as on the face and hands.
 Once the graft is attached, it will turn from white to bright pink in about five days.
 This pink color is a sign that blood supply is forming in the grafted skin.

-Full-Thickness Grafts are used for reconstruction of small areas that are prone to contractures, such as the hands or chin.
-These grafts consist of the full thickness of the skin and they shrink the least compared to other grafts.
+Full-thickness grafts are used for the reconstruction of small areas that are prone to contractures, such as the hands or chin.
+These grafts consist of the full thickness of the skin, and they shrink the least compared to other grafts.

 Caring for your treated burn will be important to avoid infection and maintain the repair.